smythp/twitter-workshop/README.md

 	python api.py

 If you see the name of your Twitter account, everything is working!

-8\.
+### Creating a Twitterbot

 Once you have the api.py script working, open it with your editor and try uncommenting some of the other lines at the bottom.
 You should be able to post a tweet to your account and to perform a Twitter search.

-9\.
-Once you're comfortable connecting to the Twitter API, you can use the twitterbot.py script in this repository to create your own Twitterbot!
+Once you're comfortable connecting to and using the Twitter API, you can use the twitterbot.py script in this repository to create your own Twitterbot!
+See the comments in twitterbot.py for more information.

 ### API Resources